n1k1tul1k/InterstarObfuscator/README.md

 # InterstarObfuscator
-Securuty project connected with "dotnet protection and security" created by @n1k1tul1k(inst/github/twitter)
+Project connected with "dotnet protection and security" created by @n1k1tul1k(inst/github/twitter) (Its only basic version of main obfuscator, if u want more - dm me)
 ### Functions list

 1. Renamer